Bittu2903/saleassist1/README.md

 The API is deployed on PythonAnywhere, a cloud platform for hosting Python applications.
 Deployment involves configuring a WSGI file and setting up the necessary environment variables.

+The live webapp can be accessed [Here](https://bittu2903.pythonanywhere.com/products/) The live webapp can be accessed [Here](https://bittu2903.pythonanywhere.com/products/1)

 ## Testing

 Testing of the API can be performed using tools such as Django's built-in test framework, Postman, or curl commands.
 Unit tests should cover all endpoints and functionalities to ensure proper behavior.